travelster/DBGallery/fundamentals/related-images.md

 ---
 # Related Images

-Select a photo and DBGallery can show related photos in a sidebar.
+Select a photo and DBGallery can show related photos in a sidebar!

 To get to that sidebar, press the button shown in the sreenshot below near the top right.
-An image must be selected or the sidebar won't appear.
+An image must be selected for the sidebar to appear.

 Please note: Not all DBGallery systems have this feature enabled.
 Contact your DBGallery administrator, or DBGallery support, to have this turned on.
 There is no additional cost.